Enhancing Your Brand Image: Expert Tips and Strategies

 Enhancing Your Brand Image: Expert Tips and Strategies - Clay

 Understanding your brand image is crucial to surviving and thriving in any market.
 This article will give you an overview of what a successful brand image entails while also exploring how to construct, improve, and quantify the effectiveness of your own unique and strong brand identity.
-With this knowledge, you can set yourself up for success by strategically positioning yourself within the competitive landscape.

-Defining Brand Image
+Why Is Brand Image Important

 Keller suggested in 1993 that brand image could be regarded as the overall perceptions consumers had stored in their minds about a product or company.
 Nearly ten years ago, Kotler described the brand image as a conglomerate of thoughts and feelings one person holds regarding an item.

 Brand image is the collective notion people have when they think of your brand.
-It can be defined as everything related to the customer experience—from visuals (e.g., logos, fonts) to interactions (with customer service representatives) and even touchpoints (from product packaging).
-In essence, it's a snapshot of all aspects of your brand that customers interact with and use to form an opinion.
+It can be defined as everything related to the customer experience - from visuals (e.g., logos, fonts) to interactions (with customer service representatives) and even touchpoints (from product packaging).

 Source: Engin Akyurt / Pexels